mahtoid/DiscordChatExporterPy/README.md

 to basic versions of an asset handler, one that stores the assets locally and one that uploads them to a discord.
 Of course the second one is also broken, but it should give a good idea on how to implement such an `AssetHandler`.
 If you dont specify an asset handler, chat-exporter will use the normal (proxy) urls for the assets.
+The important part of your implementation is, that you have to overwrite the url and proxy_url attribute of the Attachment in your implementation of `AssetHandler`.
+The url attribute should be the url where the asset is available.

 **Example:**